 If all went well, Violetta would get something very like her pension and nobody would ever realize that she’d cheated for every penny of it.

 She picked up the pen.
 “Hereby signed,” she intoned, “Violetta Beauchamps.”

-A moment too late, she realized that perhaps she should not have signed her actual, legal name to a crime.
+A moment too late, she realized that perhaps she ought not to have signed her actual, legal name to a crime.
 Ah, well.
 Some criminal she made.
 Good thing she wasn’t planning to make a habit of this.

 She looked over to see Mrs. Martin smiling.

 “This is good,” Mrs. Martin said.
-“My physician said I should have an adventure.
+“My physician said I should embark on an adventure.
 He suggested Bath.
+Boring.
+This is much better.
 I cannot imagine anything more exhilarating and adventurous than making the Terrible Nephew less comfortable in his surroundings.
 Let’s get started, shall we?
 I can’t wait.”